LuxLang/lux/documentation/book/the_lux_programming_language/chapter_14.md

 For those of you familiar with relational databases, this might remind you of their _ACID_ properties (with the caveat that Lux's STM is non-durable, as it works entirely in memory).

 The way it works is by running multiple transactions concurrently, and then committing their results to the affected variables.

 If 2 transactions modify any common variables, the first one to commit wins, and the second one would be re-calculated to take into account the changes to those variables.

-This implies that transactions are sensitive to some "version" of the variables they involve and that is correct.
+This implies that transactions are sensitive to some "version" of the variables they involve.

-That is the mechanism use to avoid collisions and ensure no inconsistencies ever arise.
+That is the mechanism used to avoid collisions and ensure no inconsistencies ever arise.

 The relevant types are `Var`, which corresponds to the variables, and `STM` which are computations which transform transactions in some way and yield results.

-Like `IO` and unlike `Async`, just writing `STM` computations doesn't actually run them, and you must call the `commit!` function to actually schedule the system to execute them (receiving a `Async` value for the result of the transaction).
+Like `IO` and unlike `Async`, just writing `STM` computations doesn't actually run them, and you must call the `commit!` function to actually schedule the system to execute them (receiving an `Async` value for the result of the transaction).

 You may also `follow!` variables to get `Channel`s of their values if you're interesting in tracking them.